microsoft/Analysis-Services/MetadataTranslator/Metadata Translator/Documentation/README.md

 > Note
 >
 > MTCmd.exe only imports one translation file at a time.
 To import multiple languages, run MTCmd.exe in a loop.

+### Fallback to the default locale

+By default, Metadata Translator leaves untranslated strings empty in the translated cultures.
+This is generally acceptable because Power BI can fall back to the default locale if a translated string cannot be found for a caption, description, or display folder.
+However, DAX measures using the USERCULTURE() function might require translated strings to be present.
+In order to accommodate these scenarios, you can set the --fallback-mode option to true so that the command line tool takes the string from the default locale and adds it to the translated culture if the translated string is missing or cannot be found.

+The following command imports German translations from a .csv file called de-DE.csv into an AdventureWorks dataset hosted in Power BI, overwriting any existing German strings in the dataset and applying the strings from the default locale if any translations are missing:

+`MTCmd -cs "powerbi://api.powerbi.com/v1.0/myorg/AdventureWorksSource;initial catalog=AdventureWorks" -if C:\Translations\de-DE.csv -m Overwrite -fm true`

+> Note
+>
+> Only the command-line tool, MTCmd.exe, supports falling back to the strings of the default locale in import mode.
+The GUI tool, Metadata Translator.exe, does not provide an option to enable this operation.

 ### Working with resx files